swo/16s-book/manuscript/sec06.md

   processing for 16S, but for the foreseeable future it's going to look like the scene in *Jurassic Park* where Samuel L. Jackson is hunched over a computer muttering "Access main program...
 Access main security...
-Access main program grid... [...]
-Hate this hacker crap!"
+Access main program grid..."

 The second key skill is to learn a programming language with decent bioinformatics and statistics packages.
 Python and R are good choices.
-After many years of fitfully using tools like Mathematica, I spent one week during my Masters degree to read and do all the exercises in Mark Lutz's _Learning Python_.
+As a Masters student, after many years of fitfully using tools like Mathematica, I spent one week reading and doing all the exercises in Mark Lutz's _Learning Python_.
 It was one of the best investments I've ever made.
-The problems on Rosalind (www.rosalind.info) are a fun way to learn coding while focusing on bioinformatic problems in particular.

 ## Be a data and algorithm detective